API reference

 Each message that the Server accepts is a stringified JSON object with the following fields:

-• Any other fields depend on the value of the message and are described below.
+(String): The name of the message we are sending.- Any other fields depend on the value of the message and are described below.
 The messages sent by the Server to a Client are stringified JSON objects as well.

-The only exception is a binary message sent from the Client to the Server containing a chunk of audio which will be referred to as AddAudio.
+The only exception is a binary message sent from the Client to the Server containing a chunk of audio which will be referred to as AddAudio

 The server may also send other undocumented message types, but these are subject to change and should be ignored.

-The following values of the message field are supported:
+The following values of the message

 StartConversation